yanagimr/trading-vue-js/docs/guide/OVERLAYS.md

 </center>

-Ok, we could calculate inside bars in the main loop in the `draw()` method, but the problem is that the leftmost candle has no previous data point in `this.$props.data`.
+Ok, we could calculate inside bars111 in the main loop in the `draw()` method, but the problem is that the leftmost candle has no previous data point in `this.$props.data`.
 So we can just add a script that produces data like this:

 ```js
 [